Meredith Gourdine

-Meredith Charles "Flash" Gourdine (September 26, 1929- November 20, 1998) was an American athlete, engineer and physicist.
+Meredith Charles "Flash" Gourdine (September 26, 1929 – November 20, 1998) was an American athlete, engineer and physicist.
+His nickname, "Flash" Gourdine, is a reference to comic strip character Flash Gordon.

 Education

 Gourdine graduated from Brooklyn Technical High School.
 He earned a BS in Engineering Physics from Cornell University in 1953, where he was selected for membership in the Quill and Dagger society.
-In 1960 he earned a Ph.D. in Engineering Physics from the California Institute of Technology while working as a Senior Research Scientist at the Jet Propulsion Laboratory from 1958-60.
+In 1960, he earned a Ph.D. in Engineering Physics from the California Institute of Technology on a Guggenheim fellowship.

 Career

 Scientific career

-In 1964 Gourdine founded a research and development firm, Gourdine Laboratories, in Livingston, New Jersey.
+During the last three years of his Ph.D. program (1958-1960), Gourdine worked as a senior research scientist at the Jet Propulsion Laboratory.
+After graduation, he worked for Plasmadyne Corporation and Curtis-Wright Corporation, then in 1964, he founded a research and development firm, Gourdine Laboratories, in Livingston, New Jersey.
 In 1973 he founded Energy Innovations, a company that produced direct-energy conversion devices in Houston, Texas.
 The companies developed engineering techniques to aid removing smoke from buildings and disperse fog from airport runways, and converting low-grade coal into inexpensive, transportable and high-voltage electrical energy.

-Gourdine was inducted to the Dayton, Ohio, Engineering and Science Hall of Fame in 1994.
-He was elected to the National Academy of Engineering in 1991 and also served as a Trustee of Cornell University.
+Gourdine was inducted to the Dayton, Ohio, Engineering and Science Hall of Fame in 1994, was elected to the National Academy of Engineering in 1991, was a member of the Black Inventors' Hall of Fame, a member of the Army Science Board, and served as a Trustee of Cornell University.
 He was an expert in Electrogasdynamics, the generation of electrical energy based on the conversion of the kinetic energy contained in a high-pressure, ionized, moving combustion gas (e.g., Ion wind).
-He specialized in devising applications, including electric precipator systems.
+He specialized in devising applications, including electric precipitator systems.
 He also invented the Focus Flow Heat Sink, used to cool computer chips.

 Gourdine was granted a total of over 30 U.S. patents.